AlexSiJKL/JavaScript/README.md

 # Alex JKL JavaScript

 ## div-table-with-sorting
-first version of a table with sorting by click
+First version of a table with sorting by click

 ## cards
-gallery of pics
+Gallery of pics